Auditor Interview Questions

-Explanation: Many people believe that the work of an Auditor is completed once the audit is completed.
+Explanation: Many people believe the work of an auditor is completed once the audit is finished.
 However, there are several activities that can be used to improve the outcome of the audit.
 The interviewer wants to ensure you are familiar with these.
-They may also be looking for what you do that is unique and will bring value to their organization.
+They may also be looking for something you do that is unique and will bring value to their organization.

 Question: What do you consider the key skills a staff auditor should possess?

-Explanation: This is another technical question, meant to determine your knowledge and understanding of the internal auditing process.
-It also can help the interviewer ensure that you understand the challenges of an internal audit and the importance of having a plan before you begin an audit.
+Explanation: This is another technical question meant to determine your knowledge and understanding of the internal auditing process.
+It can also help the interviewer be sure that you understand the challenges of an internal audit and the importance of having a plan before you begin an audit.

 Question: Can you explain what you should do before initiating an audit?

-Explanation: The interviewer is looking to confirm that you understand the complete audit process; before, during and after.
-Many Auditors are prepared to answer questions about the audit itself but may not have practiced describing what happens before and after the audit.
+Explanation: The interviewer is looking to confirm that you understand the complete auditing process - before, during, and after.
+Many auditors are prepared to answer questions about the audit itself but may not have practiced describing what happens before and after the audit.
 Being able to address this will set you apart from other candidates.

-Example: “There are several steps you should take prior to commencing an audit that will help the audit to go more smoothly.
-These include, but are not limited to:
+Example: “There are several steps you should take prior to commencing an audit that will help the audit go more smoothly.
+These include but are not limited to:

--Making sure that the authority of the audit team is established, which will increase the cooperation from the departments being audited.
+-Making sure the authority of the audit team is established which will increase the cooperation from the departments being audited.